 Skills required: The skills required for Further Mathematics are the same as those for Mathematics.
-In addition, Further Mathematicians will have a passion for, and want to gain a deeper understanding of, mathematical concepts, and perhaps to go on to study Mathematics at a top university.
+In addition, Further Mathematicians will have a real passion for Maths, as well as a desire to gain a deeper understanding of often abstract mathematical concepts, and perhaps to go on to study Mathematics at a top university.